l2nguyen/SuSoAPI/help/get_qx.md

 ## Export data from one template

 ### Description
 Returns a data frame called *qnrList_all* with information about all the questionnaires that are currently imported on the specified server.
-The data frame will have the following columns:
+The *qnrList_all* data frame will have the following columns:
 * **QuestionnaireId**: Unique ID for that template.
 Different versions of the same template should have the same QuestionnaireId.
 * **Version**: Version number of the questionnaire
 * **Title**: Name of the questionnaire